runtime-env/import-meta-env/docs/guide.md

 Environment variables should be easy to change between deployments **without** rebuilding the application or changing any code.

-During production, this plugin statically replace `import.meta.env` with placeholders, which allow us to statically replace environment variables **after** building the application.
+During production, this plugin statically replace `import.meta.env` with placeholders, which allow us to populate environment variables **after building the application**.

 ## Getting Started

 - **Step.
-1.** Every project must have a `.env.example.public` file to determine which environment variables will be used.
+1.** Create a `.env.example.public` file to indicate which environment variables should be loaded:

   **.env.example.public**